outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

           - apply filter: reduce solution space by options that users would want to change (which options to include)
             - apply filter: reduce solution space by options that users would be willing to learn
               - apply filter: reduce solution space by options that devs are willing to maintain
-                - apply filter: reduce solution space by options that comply with configuration patterns (option usage, like the number of buttons normally forming a set of alternatives)
+                - apply filter: reduce solution space by options that comply with configuration patterns (option usage, like the number of buttons normally forming a set of alternatives, reducing learning time)

         - alternate filter set to produce the optimal design of a configuration set
           - apply filter: which options are likeliest to change (identifiers, free text fields, etc)